StarsandPlanets99/AgentHackathon/docs/02_Add Knowledge.md

 Select **Next** to continue (3).

-6. On the **Step 2 of 3**: Preview data wizard page, follow these steps: a.Choose the table name from the **Select a table to review** dropdown list (1).
+6. On the **Step 2 of 3**: Preview data wizard page, follow these steps:
+    a.
+Choose the table name from the **Select a table to review** dropdown list (1).
-    b.Review the details of the selected table (2).
+    b.
+Review the details of the selected table (2).
     c.
 Select **Next** to continue (3).
 ![Orchestrate](../Images/exercise-enhance-agent-intelligence-orchestration.svg)